Faculty Recruitment and Hiring Procedures

 - References not included in the official list should be contacted at this time.
 Even though candidates sign a release when they apply for the position, they should be informed that you will make reference calls to people who are not on their list.

-- After all campus visits are complete, the committee should provide the Dean with a memo listing strengths, areas of growth, concerns, and acceptability for all finalists.
+- After all campus visits are complete, the unit leadership along with the committee should provide the Dean with a memo listing strengths, areas of growth, concerns, and acceptability for all finalists.

-- The Dean will recommend a candidate to the Office of the Provost by submitting a hiring proposal in PeopleAdmin.
+- The Dean along with the Department Head will make a final recommendation to the Office of the Provost.
+The unit will accomplish this by submitting a hiring proposal in PeopleAdmin.
 The following items need to be attached to the hiring proposal:

 - Yes/No vote on minimum qualifications.